Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudresourcemanager-v3/readme.md

 Gets the access control policy for a TagValue.
 The returned policy may be empty if no such policy or resource exists.
 The `resource` field should be the TagValue's resource name.
 For example: `tagValues/1234`.
 The caller must have the `cloudresourcemanager.googleapis.com/tagValues.getIamPolicy` permission on the identified TagValue to get the access control policy.
 */
 await gapi.client.cloudresourcemanager.tagValues.getIamPolicy({ resource: "resource",  });

 /*
+Retrieves a TagValue by its namespaced name.
+This method will return `PERMISSION_DENIED` if the value does not exist or the user does not have permission to view it.
+*/
+await gapi.client.cloudresourcemanager.tagValues.getNamespaced({  });

+/*
 Lists all TagValues for a specific TagKey.